NewsLocal News

 "We are disappointed but not surprised to see the GCP executive committee voted to support a project proposed by Dee Haslam, one of their members," the county's statement reads.
 "This small subset of the GCP board does not speak for the business community in Northeast Ohio, especially the countless businesses that will be negatively impacted by this project."

-Cleveland City Council leaders also lambasted GCP — and urged the group's executive board to reconsider it stance.
+Cleveland City Council leaders also lambasted GCP — and urged the group's executive board to reconsider its stance.
 In a written statement, council members accused the chamber of forgetting about what the "C" in its name stands for.

 "The potential relocation of the Browns from our city's central business district represents more than just the loss of a football team; it threatens the economic vitality of our Downtown, the businesses that rely on game-day traffic and the very fabric of our community," Council President Blaine Griffin said in the statement.
-"The move pits city against city, damaging the trust and collaborative spirit many leaders claim they want for our. region.
+"The move pits city against city, damaging the trust and collaborative spirit many leaders claim they want for our region.
 Working-class and middle-class people will struggle to enjoy a game day experience, and there is very little public benefit."

 Councilman Kerry McCormack, who represents much of Downtown, called for a leadership change at GCP, which he described as an "increasingly irrelevant organization" that represents "the interests of only the ultra-wealthy."